weaveworks/weave/site/faq.md

 For more information, refer to [Manually Specifying the IP Address of a Container](/site/using-weave/manual-ip-address.md).

-**Q:Can I connect my existing 'legacy' network with a Weave container network?**
+**Q: Can I connect my existing 'legacy' network with a Weave container network?**

 Yes you can.